+Viet

-Origin China Viet Nam Cambodia Indonesia Netherlands Unknown
+Origin China Nam Cambodia Indonesia Netherlands Unknown

 Panthera tigris 271 275 182 40 5 974

 Panthera pardus 733 21

 Panthera leo ssp.
 100

-\See legend for Table 8
+^{}See legend for Table 8

 Although the 2016 annual illegal trade report of the Czech Republic included just one tiger seizure (a tiger medicinal seized at the Václav Havel Prague Airport, destined for Viet Nam), Czech authorities reported at the 36th meeting of the European Union's Wildlife Trade Enforcement Group that seizures of tiger skeletal body parts and especially processed medicinals are increasing, with the majority seized on attempted illegal export to Viet Nam, and the tigers being of suspected captive origin (Czech Republic Management Authority via CITES Secretariat in litt.
 2018).
-Noting the difficulty of making species identification, the Czech Republic has launched the TigrisID project to develop reliable DNA diagnostic tools for processed medicinals (document SC69 Doc.
-73.4).
-Preliminary results revealed tiger DNA in medicinals in powdered and liquid broth form (with the liquids described as "containing macerated pieces of biological material," with the maceration agent determined through chemical analysis to be ethanol).
-However, no DNA could be recovered from gelatin products, presumably because "long-term boiling causes the breakdown of proteins and nucleic acids," and presumably the liquids were prepared without long-term heating of the substances (Votrubova et al. 2017).
-The TigrisID project is focusing on developing a technique to recover DNA from gelatin, broth and other products prepared with heating, and has offered to analyze such samples provided by other Parties at no cost.
-The Czech Republic also held a bilateral meeting in April 2018 with Viet Nam to discuss the illegal tiger trade issue and the DNA analysis project, and a memorandum of cooperation was signed (Czech Republic MA via CITES Secretariat in litt.
-2018).
+The Czech Republic in July 2018 communicated to the Secretariat that its authorities conducted a joint operation named "Operation Trophy", which exposed an illegal trade network linked to a tiger and lion breeder in Czech Republic.
+During the operation, law enforcement officials found an illegal tiger slaughterhouse, where the body of a freshly killed tiger, tiger skins, bones, claws and tiger products such as bouillon cubes and tiger wine were found.
+Officials also found equipment used for the production of tiger products such as a boiler for preparation of tiger glue (bouillon).
+The freshly killed tiger seized by the authorities was, according to the CITES Management Authority of Czech Republic, microchipped and bred in captivity in France and legally sold to the breeder in the Czech Republic.
+The tiger products produced in Czech Republic are alleged to be illegally sold within the European Union and illegally exported to Viet Nam.
+A full report on the operation and seizures of tiger specimens made by Czech Republic from 2013 to 2018 is available in document SC70 Inf.
+24. Noting the difficulty of species identification when processed products claim to contain big cat specimens, the Czech Republic in January 2018 launched a genetic research project named TigrisID, focused on the development of methods for the analysis of heavily processed products claiming to contain tiger specimens. (documents SC69 Doc.
+73.4, SC70 Doc.
+51, SC70 Inf.23 and SC70 Inf.
+24).
+Preliminary results revealed tiger DNA in medicinal products that are in powdered and liquid broth form (with the liquids described as "containing macerated pieces of biological material," with the maceration agent determined through chemical analysis to be ethanol).
+However, no DNA could be recovered from gelatin products, presumably because "long-term boiling causes the breakdown of proteins and nucleic acids," and presumably the liquids were prepared without longterm heating of the substances (Votrubova et al. 2017).
+The TigrisID project is focusing on developing a technique to recover DNA from gelatin, broth and other products prepared with heating. and has offered to analyze such samples provided by other Parties at no cost.
+In April 2018 the Czech Republic held a bilateral meeting with Viet Nam to discuss the illegal tiger specimen trade issue, the Tigris ID project, and possibilities of cooperation to raise public awareness (Czech Republic MA via CITES Secretariat in litt.
+2018. documents SC70 Inf.
+23 and SC70 Inf.
+24).
 Further development of DNA analysis techniques to identify tigers as well as other big cat species in processed medicinals is recommended as a best practice in this review.